 In fact heat pumps will be able to play a far more significant part when it is understood that heat pumps can do much more than store a small amount of heat overnight in small hot water tanks: heat pumps can play a significant part in interseasonal heat transfer systems when the ground itself can be used as a very large store of solar heat energy from summer to winter.

 Shoreham Harbour Heat Network

-ICAX is a partner in the Smart Hubs project which is building a district heat network in Shoreham Harbour based on 2 MW of marine source heat pumps provided by ICAX.
-The Smart Hubs project is also establishing a Virtual Power Plant in West Sussex to help balance supply and demand for electricity in the local smart grid.
+ICAX is a partner in the Smart Hubs project which is establishing a Virtual Power Plant in West Sussex to help balance supply and demand for electricity in the local smart grid.
 ICAX is installing a marine source heat pump to buildings owned by the Shoreham Port Authority.